Titles and Roles

 - Discovery and Developmental Therapeutics

 Michael Cohen, MD, FACR, is professor emeritus in the Department of Radiology at the Emory University School of Medicine.
 Board certified in radiology since 1979, Dr. Cohen began practicing at Emory Healthcare in 2009 and served as Director of Breast Imaging until his retirement in 2021.
 He served as oral board examiner for the American Board of Radiology in 2000, 2005, 2007, and 2009.
 Additional leadership roles include a seat on the editorial board of RadioGraphics Journal and former co-chairmanship of the New York Susan G. Coleman Foundation Board.

 Dr. Cohen earned his Doctor of Medicine from the University of Texas in Gavelston, Texas, graduating first in his medical school class in 1974.
-He completed his internship at the Boston Children’s Hospital of Harvard Medical School in 1975 and remained in Boston to complete his residency in pediatrics at Beth Israel Deaconess Medical Center in 1979.
+He completed his internship at the Boston Children's Hospital of Harvard Medical School in 1975 and remained in Boston to complete his residency in diagnostic radiology at Beth Israel Deaconess Medical Center in 1979.

 Dr. Cohen is a member of Alpha Omega Alpha Honor Medical Society and received a scholarship from the organization for graduating as valedictorian.